jp928/parse-address/README.md

 >Geo::StreetAddress::Australia is a regex-based street address and street intersection parser for the Australia.
 Its basic goal is to be as forgiving as possible when parsing user-provided address strings.
 Geo::StreetAddress::Australia knows about directional prefixes and suffixes, fractional building numbers, building units, 4 digits postcodes, and all of the official USPS abbreviations for street types and state names...

+# Notice: This library is for nodejs only

 ## Usage:

 ```javascript